Tuesday, September 26, 2023

 Towards Julia Creek

-After three days at Boulia, we headed north towards Mt Isa along the Diamantina Development Road, which had the occasional passing lane; otherwise, it was just single-lane bitumen.
-Incredibly, we are in the twenty-first century; we still have single-lane bitumen roads.
-On the way, we passed through Dajarra, a tiny town that looks like it's on its last legs.
+After three days in Boulia, we headed north towards Mt Isa along the Diamantina Development Road, which had occasional passing lanes; otherwise, it was a single-lane bitumen road.
+Remarkably, we are in the twenty-first century, yet we still have single-lane bitumen roads.

+On the way, we passed through Dajarra, a small town that appears to be on its last legs.
 Thank goodness for having air conditioning in the vehicle, with the outside temperature showing 46 degrees.

-We fueled up in the Isa and then parked in a side street, and both enjoyed our humongous salad sandwiches at the Buffs Club, where we had eaten before.
-They were so large that we could have shared just one.
+We filled up at the ISA, then parked on a side street, and both enjoyed our enormous salad sandwiches at the Buffs Club, where we had eaten before.
+They were so large that we could have shared just one between us.
+Afterwards, we headed to the attached bottle shop where Ros could buy her favourite Stone and Wood Pacific Ale, red wine, and a nice bottle of Whitney Neill gin.

 Friday, September 15, 2023